dongzgh/dongzgh.github.io/_posts/2021-01-03-journaling-daily-activities.md

 - Shopped vertical blinds at Home Depot with Handyman Ha
 - Replaced lawn at the front yard
-- Shipped nutritian foods to China
+- Shipped nutrition foods to China
-- Bought second hand books from Missisauga
+- Bought second hand books from Mississauga
-- Shopped at Superstore oakville
+- Shopped at Superstore Oakville
 - Tried to schedule date for vertical blinds installation

 ## 2021-06-20

-- Reviewed how to play rubik cubes
+- Reviewed how to play Rubik cubes
 - Visited Dundas Valley Conservation Area Main Loop
-- Bought hamberger King meals from Burger King
+- Bought hamburger King meals from Burger King
-- Bought baby probiotic because of Ethan's diaria
+- Bought baby probiotic because of Ethan's diarrhea

 ## 2021-06-21